ASD-Blueprint/desktop.gov.au/program/nomad.md

     * :( Tired – has to carry 2+ laptops all the time and switch between them
 ---

-They have worked in both government and private sector, but realised they wanted the freedom to try new projects and experience new environments.
-They decided to start doing contract work as it pays better and allows the flexibility needed for them to start a family.
+I have worked in both government and private sectors, but realised I wanted the freedom to try new projects and experience new environments.
+I decided to start doing contract work as it pays better and allows the flexibility needed to start a family.

 ## Understanding the interaction